sulemanbasit/sulemanbasit/README.md

 - 👋 Hi, I’m @sulemanbasit
-- 👀 I’m interested in data analysis
+- 👀 I’m interested in data analysis and do it using: Python, Excel, SQL, Tableau
-- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on various projects and learn
+- 💞️ I’m looking forward to collaborating on various projects and learn
-- 📫 How to reach me email at sulemanugrad@gmail.com
+- 📫 Reach me through email at sulemanugrad@gmail.com

 <!---
 sulemanbasit/sulemanbasit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.